the0phil3/matricule_htr/README.md

 To use this repository, clone it.
 Then create a Python3.9 virtual environment with `venv` like this : `python3.9 -m venv venv`.
 Once the environment is made, you may enter it by `source venv/bin/activate` and download all the required libraries by doing `pip install -r requirements.txt`.

 Then simply put the `.jpg`s of matricules that you have in the input folder of the cloned repository and run `bash processeur2maurin.sh`.

+An ouput folder will be created with all the different alto files corresponding to each image and a `.tsv` file that can be opened with microsoft excel or any other spreadsheet programme.